 Chebyshev’s Inequality Definition

-Chebyschev’s Inequality formula is able to prove with little provided information the probability of outliers existing at a certain interval.
+Chebyschev’s Inequality formula is able to prove (with little information given on your part) the probability of outliers existing at a certain interval.
 Given X is a random variable, A stands for the mean of the set, K is the number of standard deviations, and Y is the value of the standard deviation, the formula reads as follows: Pr(|X-A|=>KY)<=1/K2, The absolute value of the difference of X minus A is greater than or equal to the K times Y has the probability of less than or equal to one divided by K squared.
 You can learn how to calculate Chebyshev’s Inequality here.

-Chebyshev’s Theorem Uses
+Chebyshev’s Inequality Uses